Learning and Teaching Consultations

 - Learn More

-Mid-Quarter Inquiries (MQIs) provide you with formative feedback that you can use to modify a course you are currently teaching.
+Mid-Quarter Inquiries (MQIs) provide you with formative feedback that you can use to modify a course you are currently teaching before the end of the term.
 MQIs are available to full- and part-time faculty, Teaching Assistants, graduate student Associate Instructors (AIs) and Postdoctoral Scholars.

 MQIs for faculty are conducted by CEE Specialists.
 After you have scheduled your MQI, a CEE Specialist will visit your classroom to gather anonymous feedback from your students during a class session.
 You will receive a complete, digital report 7-10 business days after the MQI was carried out.
 In a follow-up meeting, you and the CEE Specialist will meet to discuss the student responses and identify teaching practices that support or limit your students’ learning.
 Instructors commonly find that MQIs can help enhance teaching methods, promote greater student participation, and improve instructor-student rapport.